 What is Laser Cataract Surgery?

 Laser cataract surgery offers improved precision and vision options.
 Your doctor can customize your procedure to your unique vision needs.
-During laser cataract surgery:
+During laser treatment for cataracts:

 Is Cataract Surgery Right For You?